ashwinmylavarapu/aegis-ai/README.md

 ### The "How": The Refactoring Plan
 1.  **Standardize Tool Definitions:** Every adapter (`PlaywrightAdapter`, `NativeOSAdapter`, etc.) will be responsible for defining the tools it provides via a common `get_tools()` method.
 2.  **Build the Registry:** The `Orchestrator` will initialize a `ToolRegistry`.
 Upon startup, it will query each adapter for its tools and populate the registry.
 This registry will map each tool name to the adapter that owns it.
 3.  **Unify the Tool List:** The `Orchestrator` will pass the complete, unified list of all tools from the registry to the `LLMAdapter`.
-This will make the LLM aware of every capability the agent possesses (both browser and native).
+This will make the LLM aware of every capability the agent possesses.
 4.  **Implement Dynamic Dispatch:** The `Orchestrator`'s `handle_tool_calls` method will be rewritten.
 Instead of assuming the `browser_adapter`, it will now use the `ToolRegistry` to look up the correct adapter for any given tool call and dispatch the request accordingly.

-This refactor will result in a clean, scalable architecture where adding new tools for the LLM to use is as simple as defining them in the appropriate adapter.